-Smith Rock State Park – Simply Beautiful in the Fall
+Smith Rock State Park – Beautiful in Autumn

 A few years ago the state of Oregon came up with the brilliant idea of designating the 7 Wonders of Oregon in a marketing campaign that has paid off remarkably well.
 Herodotus came up with the first seven wonders list over 2,500 years ago and they’ve been a hit ever since.
 For the record, the 7 wonders of Oregon are 1.
 The Oregon Coast 2.
 The Columbia Gorge 3.
 Crater Lake 4.
 The Painted Hills 5.
 Mount Hood 6.
 The Wallowas Mountains and 7.
 Smith Rock, which I’m going to write about in this post.